 Have you visited Vietnam with children?

 Can you share some top Vietnam family travel tips?

-We have booked our Vietnam family tour with Vietnam Paradise Travel, who have offered a media rate to us.
+We booked our Vietnam family tour with Vietnam Paradise Travel, who have offered a media rate to us.
 If you contact Vietnam Paradise Travel, let them know you heard of them via Hello Sydney Kids and do ask for a preferred discount – it never hurts to ask!